Aliases for TRH Gene

 This gene encodes a member of the thyrotropin-releasing hormone family.
 Cleavage of the encoded proprotein releases mature thyrotropin-releasing hormone, which is a tripeptide hypothalamic regulatory hormone.
 The human proprotein contains six thyrotropin-releasing hormone tripeptides.
 Thyrotropin-releasing hormone is involved in the regulation and release of thyroid-stimulating hormone, as well as prolactin.
 Deficiency of this hormone has been associated with hypothalamic hypothyroidism. [provided by RefSeq, May 2013]

 GeneCards Summary for TRH Gene

-TRH (Thyrotropin-Releasing Hormone) is a Protein Coding gene.
-Diseases associated with TRH include thyrotropin-releasing hormone deficiency and isolated thyrotropin-releasing hormone deficiency.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide hormone activity and thyrotropin-releasing hormone activity.
+TRH (Thyrotropin Releasing Hormone) is a Protein Coding gene.
+Diseases associated with TRH include Thyrotropin-Releasing Hormone Deficiency and Endogenous Depression.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include neuropeptide hormone activity and thyrotropin-releasing hormone activity.

 UniProtKB/Swiss-Prot Summary for TRH Gene

 As a component of the hypothalamic-pituitary-thyroid axis, it controls the secretion of thyroid-stimulating hormone (TSH) and is involved in thyroid hormone synthesis regulation.
 It also operates as modulator of hair growth.
 It promotes hair-shaft elongation, prolongs the hair cycle growth phase (anagen) and antagonizes its termination (catagen) by TGFB2.
 It stimulates proliferation and inhibits apoptosis of hair matrix keratinocytes.